Local LLMs¶

 Single-file executable |

-All providers also support streaming via SSE and model listing via /v1/models.
+All listed engines also support streaming via SSE and model listing via /v1/models.
+Tool calling, vision, and multimodal inputs work through the chat endpoint where the underlying model supports them.

 Quick Start with Ollama¶